syxbruno/CrudClientResgistration/README.md

 - **JDBC MySQL**: Configuration of connection and persistence with MySQL.
 - **H2 Database**: Lightweight database used for unit and integration tests.
 - **Spring Test (JUnit and Mockito)**: Unit testing and mock creation.

-- **Docker & Docker Compose**:
-  - **Docker**: Application containerization, ensuring environment portability and consistency.
 - **Docker Compose**: Container orchestration (including the application and MySQL database), facilitating deployment and environment configuration for both development and production.

 ## Testing and Quality
 The project includes a comprehensive suite of tests: